Symplectic toric stratified spaces with isolated singularities: Homogeneous symplectic toric bundles

-commutes.
-Finally, the maps $\varpi:P/\R\to B/\R$ and $q:P\to P/\R$ are a principal $G$-bundle and principal $\R$-bundle of manifolds with corners, respectively. \end{lemma}
+commute is a principal $G$-bundle of manifolds with corners and $q : P \to P/\R$ is a principal $\R$-bundle of manifolds with corners. \end{lemma}

-\begin{proof} We will first work only topologically.
-The existence of $\varpi$ is a consequence of the universal property of a quotient: as $\pi$ is $\R$-equivariant and $q'$ is $\R$-invariant, the composition $q'\circ \pi$ must collapse $\R$-orbits.
-Thus, there exists a unique map $\varpi:P/\R\to B/\R$ making diagram ~\eqref{diag:bundles1} commute.

-Since the actions of $G$ and $\R$ commute on $P$, the free action of $G$ on $P$ descends to a free action of $G$ on $P/\R$.
+\begin{proof} The existence of $\varpi$ is a consequence of the universal property of a quotient: as $\pi$ is $\R$-equivariant and $q'$ is $\R$-invariant, the composition $q\circ \pi$ must be $\R$-invariant.
+Since the actions of $G$ and $\R$ on $P$ commute, the action of $G$ on $P$ descends to an action of $G$ on $P/\R$.